Ghost Problem, Spectrum Identities and Various Constraints on Brane-localized Gravity: Brane-localized gravity

+where \cite{Miao:2022mdx,Miao:2023unv} \footnote{Note that the brane-localized HD gravity is expressed in terms of $\hat{R}_{ijkl}$ (\ref{background curvature3}) instead of the usual curvature $R_{ijkl}$.
+Note also that $\hat{R}_{ijkl}$ and thus the HD terms vanish in the background AdS geometry.
+As a result, the tension parameter (\ref{Tension}) is independent of the HD parameters $\a_i$.
+On the other hand, the tension depends on the HD parameters if the brane-localized HD gravity is expressed in the usual way, such as $L_{\text{GB}}(R)$.}

-is the brane tension, $\lambda, \a_a$ are parameters, $\mathcal{R}$ and $R$ are Ricci scalars in bulk $N$ and on the brane $Q$ respectively, $L_{\text{GB}}(\hat{R})=\hat{R}_{ijkl} \hat{R}^{ijkl}-4\hat{R}_{ij} \hat{R}^{ij}+\hat{R}^2$ and $\hat{R}_{ijkl}$ are defined by
+is the brane tension, $\lambda, \alpha_i$ are parameters, $\mathcal{R}$ and $R$ are Ricci scalars in bulk $N$ and on the brane $Q$ respectively, $L_{\text{GB}}(\hat{R})=\hat{R}_{ijkl} \hat{R}^{ijkl}-4\hat{R}_{ij} \hat{R}^{ij}+\hat{R}^2$ and $\hat{R}_{ijkl}$ are defined by

-which vanish for the AdS metric on the brane.
+which vanish on the AdS brane with radius $l=\cosh(\rho)$.
 Note that we have set the bulk AdS radius to be $L=1$ and the brane AdS radius to be $l=\cosh(\rho)$.
 From the action (\ref{gravityaction}), we can derive NBC on the brane